Dário Pequeno Paraíso (1991), born in Lisbon, is a Luso-Santomean visual artist.

-In 2021/2022 he was recognized as one of the 100 most influential personalities in Lusophony by BANTUMEN magazine.
+In 2021/2022, he was recognized by BANTUMEN magazine as one of the 100 most influential personalities in the Lusophone world.

 .PORTFOLIO.